ortus-boxlang/boxlang-docs/language/variable-scopes.md

 If you use a variable name **without** a scope prefix, BoxLang checks the scopes in the following order to find the variable:

-1. Local (function-local, UDFs and CFCs only)
+1. Local (function-local, UDFs and Classes only)
 2. Arguments
 3. Thread local (inside threads only)
 4. Query (not a true scope; variables in query loops)